dean0x7d/pybinding/docs/tutorial/fields.rst

 To test out our `constant_magnetic_field`, we'll calculate the local density of states (LDOS), where we expect to see peaks corresponding to Landau levels.
-The computation method used here is explained in detail on the next page of the tutorial.
+The computation method used here is explained in detail in the :doc:`greens` section of the tutorial.

 .. plot::
     :context: close-figs